How To Meditate For Beginners [Exercises and Techniques]

 Creating a conducive environment is essential for a fulfilling meditation practice at home.
 Find a quiet, comfortable space where you won’t be disturbed.

-If weather permits, it could be a corner of your living room, a cozy nook in your bedroom, or even a spot in your backyard.
+If the weather permits, it could be a corner of your living room, a cozy nook in your bedroom, or even a spot in your backyard.
 Ensure the space is free from distractions and clutter.

 You might want to enhance the ambiance with soft lighting, soothing music, or aromatic candles or incense, though these are optional and depend on personal preference.
 The goal is to create an environment that promotes relaxation and introspection.